On $p$-Laplacian reaction-diffusion problems with dynamical boundary conditions in perforated media: Statement of the problem and the results

 Homogenization problems in perforated media for the $p$-Laplacian operator have been considered in the literature over the last decades.
 The homogenization of the equation

 in a periodically perforated domain is considered by Labani and Picard in \cite{Labani} with Dirichlet boundary conditions.
 Such a problem is a generalization of the linear problem for Laplace's equation, which corresponds to $p=2$, and was studied by Cioranescu and Murat in \cite{CioraMurat}.
 Donato and Moscariello in \cite{Donato_Moscariello} study the homogenization of a class of nonlinear elliptic Neumann problems in perforated domains of $\mathbb{R}^N$.
 As a consequence of \cite{Donato_Moscariello}, we are able in particular to describe the homogenization of (\ref{elliptic_problem}) with Neumann boundary conditions.
 This result is a generalization of earlier related works, for instance, Cioranescu and Donato \cite{Ciora2} and Cioranescu and Saint Jean Paulin \cite{Cioranescu}.
-In \cite{Podo_Sha2} Shaposhnikova and Podol'skii study the homogenization of (\ref{elliptic_problem}) in an $\varepsilon$-periodically perforated domain with a nonlinear boundary condition.
-In \cite{Ildefonso1} D\'iaz {\it et al.} consider (\ref{elliptic_problem}) with a nonlinear perturbed Robin-type boundary condition in an $\varepsilon$ periodically perforated domain where the size of the particles is smaller than the period $\varepsilon$, and the asymptotic behavior of the solution is studied as $\varepsilon\to 0$.
+In \cite{Podo_Sha2} Shaposhnikova and Podol'skii study the homogenization of (\ref{elliptic_problem}) in an $\epsilon$-periodically perforated domain with a nonlinear boundary condition.
+In \cite{Ildefonso1} D\'iaz {\it et al.} consider (\ref{elliptic_problem}) with a nonlinear perturbed Robin-type boundary condition in an $\epsilon$ periodically perforated domain where the size of the particles is smaller than the period $\epsilon$, and the asymptotic behavior of the solution is studied as $\epsilon\to 0$.
 The closest articles to this one in the literature are \cite{Gomez3, Gomez2, Gomez1}, where G\'omez {\it et al.} consider the case $2<p\leq N$, and \cite{Ildefonso2}, where D\'iaz {\it et al.} study the case $p>N$.
-As far as we know, in the previous literature there is no study for the homogenization of $p$-Laplacian parabolic models associated with nonlinear dynamical boundary conditions in a periodically perforated domain, as we consider in this article.

-In the context of reaction-diffusion equations, dynamical boundary conditions have been rigorously derived in Gal and Shomberg \cite{Gal2} based on first and second thermodynamical principles and their physical interpretation was also given in Goldstein \cite{Goldstein}.
-In a recent article (see \cite{Anguiano}) we addressed the problem of the homogenization of the reaction-diffusion equations with a dynamical boundary condition of {\it pure-reactive} type in a domain perforated with holes.
-More recently, in \cite{Anguiano2} we generalize this previous study to the case of a dynamical boundary condition of {\it reactive-diffusive} type, i.e., we add to the dynamical boundary condition a Laplace-Beltrami correction term.

-In the present article, we consider $p$-Laplacian parabolic problems with nonlinear dynamical boundary conditions of {\it pure-reactive} type occurring as generalizations of semilinear reaction-diffusion equations with dynamical boundary conditions.
-Let us introduce the model we will be involved with in this article.